 Then, there is the home page which is the page you see once you log in.

-You can do some quick customization and get an overview of the different processes there.
+You can customize quickly and get an overview of the different processes there.

-You can manage contacts and listings with it, and it can assist you in the different steps of the buyer and seller process, such as inquiries, offers, and closings.
+You can manage contacts and listings with it, which can assist you in the different buyer and seller process steps, such as inquiries, offers, and closings.